Shot Dispersion in Golf: What It Is, Why It Matters, and Practical Steps to Improve It

 Why is Shot Dispersion so Important to Understand

-• Review Shot Data: Look at the data collected by the launch monitor for each shot.
-Pay attention to carry distance, ball speed, launch angle, and side spin.
+- Review the shot data for carry distance, ball speed, launch angle, and side spin.

 Improving Accuracy

-Paying attention to your shot dispersion can help you understand where your game really needs help.
+Paying attention to your shot dispersion shows you where your game truly needs improvement.

 Club Selection